 Play Therapy Training

-Play Therapists usually hold a primary qualification in a relevant mental health field such as counselling, psychotherapy, social work, psychology: in addition to having undertaken specific Play Therapy training and supervision.
-Furthermore, there is no overarching governing or regulating body that legally requires a Play Therapist to be registered in order to practice Play Therapy.
-Therefore, a practitioner can practice Play Therapy should they have the appropriate training and the support of their workplace.
-Hence, APTA was founded on the view that a formal mental health background is crucial to working therapeutically with children and an essential criteria for APTA membership.
+Play Therapists usually hold a primary qualification in a relevant mental health field such as counselling, psychotherapy, social work, psychology, and mental health nursing, whilst also having undertaken specific play therapy training and supervision.
+There is no overarching governing or regulating body that legally requires a Play Therapist to be registered in order to practice play therapy.
+APTA was founded on the view that a formal mental health background is crucial to working therapeutically with children and an essential criteria for APTA membership.
+APTA also values comprehensive, face to face, and evidence-based play therapy training for Registered Play Therapists.

-APTA is aware of several different training providers.
-These different providers offer different modalities of Play Therapy.
-APTA recommends that you do your own research to find a modality and training style that suits you.
+APTA is aware of many different training providers.
+These different providers offer different modalities of play therapy and training styles.

 Training providers offering the full 150 training hours (100 contact and 50 non contact hours):